 - 3,812+ employees

 - San Diego’s longest-established and only Catholic medical center

-- Provides health care services for 25.1 percent of the inpatient population living within the hospital’s central service area
+- Provides health care services for 25.1% of the inpatient population living within the hospital’s central service area